byuflowlab/FLOWUnsteady/docs/src/tutorials/getting-started.md

 This will pull up Paraview showing the computed geometry and time steps.
 Sit back, press play, and enjoy the simulation that you have just run (it should look like the video shown below).
 [![Vid here](../assets/img/play01_wide.png)](https://youtu.be/Pch94bKpjrQ)

+!!! note "Quasi-steady solver"
+    If you don't have access to the VPM code yet, you can run any of the examples with the quasi-steady solver.
+This is done by switching the vehicle type from the unsteady VLM (`FLOWUnsteady.UVLMVehicle`) to the quasi-steady VLM vehicle (`FLOWUnsteady.QVLMVehicle`).
+In the example above, you only need to change the `VehicleType` keyword argument to `VehicleType=FLOWUnsteady.QVLMVehicle`.